efabless/open_pdk_techfiles/Readme.md

 # OpenPDKs Tech Files
-These are builds of the magic tech files for OpenPDKs.
+These are builds of tech files for OpenPDKs.
+Currently, it only builds and uploads the tech files for Magic, though that may change in the future.

 They're used as part of the sky130 PDK's CI.

+# Usage
+Push a new tag to this repository corresponding to a tag in https://github.com/RTimothyEdwards/open_pdks.
+CI will automatically build and upload a corresponding release.

 # Copyright & Licensing
 Copyright 2021 Efabless Corporation